sumimakito/hexo-theme-Journal/README.md

 <div align="center"><small>↑ An example of a post item ↑</small></div>

-Generally speaking, a post file in source/_posts always begins with a header in the following format.
+Generally speaking, a post file in source/_posts or a page file always begins with a header in the following format.

 ```yaml
 ---